-To test the ability of the different file-system implementations to take advantage of disk layout, and to expose other overheads when the disk bandwidth could be fully utilized, we compared the two methods on a contiguous disk layout (Figure 4).
+To test the ability of the different file-system implementations to take advantage of disk layout, and to expose other overheads when the disk bandwidth could be fully utilized, we compared the two methods on a contiguous disk layout (Figure 5 and Table 4).
 I/O on this layout was much faster than on the random-blocks layout, by avoiding the disk-head movements caused by random layouts and by benefiting from the disks' own caches when using the contiguous layout.
 In most cases disk-directed reading moved about 32.8 Mbytes/s, and disk-directed writing moved 34.8 Mbytes/s, which was an impressive 93% of the disks' peak transfer rate of 37.5 Mbytes/s.
 The few cases where disk-directed I/O did not get as close to the peak disk transfer rate were affected by the overhead of moving individual 8-byte records to and from the CPs.
 Further tuning of the disk-directed-I/O code may alleviate this problem, but the real solution would be to use gather/scatter Memput and Memget operations.

 Traditional caching was rarely able to obtain the full disk bandwidth, and had particular trouble with the 8-byte patterns.
-Although there were cases where traditional caching could match disk-directed I/O, traditional caching was as much as 16.2 times slower than disk-directed I/O. Traditional caching failed in a few critical ways:
+Although there were cases where traditional caching could match disk-directed I/O, traditional caching was as much as 18.2 times slower than disk-directed I/O. Traditional caching failed in a few critical ways:

 - When the CPs were active at widely different locations in the file (e.g., in rb or rcn), there was little interprocess spatial locality.
 In the contiguous layout, the multiple localities defeated the disk's internal caching and caused extra head movement, both a significant performance loss.
-Furthermore, the lost locality could hamper the performance of IOP caching and prefetching, although our caches were large enough to avoid this factor. - In some patterns, IOP-prefetching mistakes caused extraneous disk reads.
-At the end of the rb pattern, for example, one extra block is prefetched on most disks; this one block is negligible in large files, but accounts for most of traditional caching's poor performance on rb in Figure 3. - When the CPs were using 8-byte CYCLIC patterns, many IOP-request messages were necessary to transfer the small non-contiguous records, requiring many (expensive) IOP-cache accesses.
-In addition, the success of interprocess spatial locality was crucial for performance.

-• The high data rates of the contiguous disk layout expose the cache-management overhead in traditional caching, unable to match disk-directed I/O's performance except for wn.
+Furthermore, the lost locality hampered the performance of IOP caching and prefetching, causing extraneous disk I/O. - In some patterns, IOP-prefetching mistakes caused extraneous disk reads.
+At the end of the rb pattern, for example, one extra block is prefetched for each CP on each disk; these extra blocks are negligible in large files (see page 23), but account for most of traditional caching's poor performance on rb in Figure 4. rcn with 8 KB records and rbb had similar problems. - When the CPs were using 8-byte CYCLIC patterns, many IOP-request messages were necessary to transfer the small non-contiguous records, requiring many (expensive) IOP-cache accesses.
+In addition, the success of interprocess spatial locality was crucial for performance. - The high data rates of the contiguous disk layout expose the cache-management overhead in traditional caching, unable to match disk-directed I/O's performance except for wn.